sthewissen/Plugin.Maui.Crosswind/README.md

 ```

 ### Directional padding classes
-Directional padding classes provide spacing within an element on specific sides (`Padding` property).
+Directional padding classes provide spacing within an element on specific sides.
 The values are defined using a scale ranging from 0 to 8, with each step representing an increment of `4dp`.
-These classes all target `VisualElement`.
+You can combine these with one another.

 | Class | Effect |
 |---|---|